Smart Growth & Regional Collaboration

 - After the City of Boston, in partnership with the Hyde Square Task Force, submitted an application, the MCC designated the Latin Quarter in Jamaica Plain as a state cultural district.

-MAPC’s Arts & Culture Department is leading the development of a cultural district plan for Boston’s Latin Quarter, working with the Boston Latin Quarter Advisory Committee (LQAC), the Hyde Square Task Force (HSTF), and the Boston Mayor’s Office of Arts and Culture (MOAC).
-MAPC will develop a process and plan targeted toward the needs and concerns of the neighborhood, with an emphasis on inclusion, sustainability, mitigating residential and commercial displacement, and supporting greater integration of local merchants with cultural district priorities and programming.
+MAPC’s Arts & Culture Department led the development of a cultural district plan for Boston’s Latin Quarter, working with the Boston Latin Quarter Advisory Committee (LQAC), the Hyde Square Task Force (HSTF), and the Boston Mayor’s Office of Arts and Culture (MOAC).
+MAPC developed a process and plan targeted toward the needs and concerns of the neighborhood, with an emphasis on inclusion, sustainability, mitigating residential and commercial displacement, and supporting greater integration of local merchants with cultural district priorities and programming.

 For more information about this project, please contact Annis Sengupta at firstname.lastname@example.org or 617-933-0774.